egenerse/master-thesis/content/apollon_reengineering.typ

   #text(size: 10pt)[Ege Nerse]
 ]

-The internal data model for UML elements in Apollon has been redesigned to make it simpler, faster, and easier to maintain.
-This change affects how classes, methods, and attributes are stored and rendered in the application.
+The internal data model for UML elements in Apollon has been redesigned to align with React Flow’s architecture.
+Each UML element is now represented using a custom React Flow node component that encapsulates both rendering and interaction logic.
+This modular approach enables the creation of interactive and visually consistent UML diagrams while maintaining a clean separation of concerns.

-In the older version of Apollon, every concept—like a class, an attribute, or a method—was treated as a separate UML element.
-These elements had a shared structure with a `type` field such as `"Class"`, `"ClassAttribute"`, or `"ClassMethod"`.

-A class element stored its method and attribute IDs:
+To support intuitive diagramming, each node includes custom handler and resizer components.
+These allow users to resize UML elements and create connections by dragging from source to target handles, resulting in a more flexible modeling experience.

+In the previous system, the data model followed a flat structure: all elements were stored as separate top-level objects.
+For example Class elements referenced their attributes and methods using ID arrays.
+Additionally, different class stereotypes like abstract classes, interfaces, and enumerations were modeled as entirely different node types (AbstractClass, Interface, Enumeration), each with its own structure and behavior.

+Example of the class data structure is shown below:

 ```json
 {
   "id": "0e87...",